calmseas/aio-cosmos/README.md

     'data': Union[dict,list]
 }
 ```
-status will be either 'ok' or 'failed'
+- status will be either 'ok' or 'failed'
-code is the integer HTTP response code
+- code is the integer HTTP response code
-session_token is the string session code vector returned by Cosmos
+- session_token is the string session code vector returned by Cosmos
-error is a string error message to provide context to a failed status
+- error is a string error message to provide context to a failed status
-data is either the data or error return of the operation from Cosmos
+- data is the direct JSON response from Cosmos and will contain any error information in the case of failed operations

-Note, to see an error return in the above format you must pass ```raise_on_failure=False``` to the client instantiation.
+Note, to see an error return in the above format you must pass ```raise_on_failure=False``` to the client constructor.